simoncblyth/opticks/notes/issues/PMT_body_phys_bizarre_innards_confirmed_fixed_by_using_gparts_transform_offset_option.rst

     which is used from the GNode, which boils down to the same skip in GInstancer... so need to face whats going wrong with global skips

+Actually using "body_phys" subverts the need to skip anything as that is the Pyrex slightly in from the outermost.